-It derives from the University's Strategic Plan which makes explicit the commitment of the institution to excellence in teaching and learning.
+It derives from the University's Strategic Plan (PDF - 1.95 Mb) which makes explicit the commitment of the institution to excellence in teaching and learning.

-The internal quality assurance processes of the University are supported by the Academic Quality Office (AQO).
+The internal quality assurance processes of the University are supported by the Centre for Academic Quality Assurance (CAQA).

 The University and its programmes are subject to external scrutiny by the Quality Assurance Agency (QAA) - the body responsible for overseeing the quality assurance of all Higher Education provision in the United Kingdom.

 University programmes are also subject to review and accreditation by relevant Professional and Statutory Regulatory Bodies, including Ofsted, the Health Professions Council and the Solicitors Regulation Authority.

 The University of Hertfordshire underwent Institutional Audit by QAA in 2004, Collaborative Provision Audit in 2006, and was audited again in 2009.

 Findings of the audits were that broad confidence can be placed in: